Skip to main content

 Kentucky's Lamont Butler had 24 points and 7 assists, controlling the pace in the second half when Iowa State was unable to string together consecutive stops.
 The Wildcats advance to the Sweet 16 as one of the tournament's most credible double-digit-seed survivors.

 Iowa State's season ends at 28-7.
 T.J.
 Otzelberger has taken this program to five consecutive NCAA Tournaments and will return in 2027 with a full roster.
 Whether Jefferson's ankle would have flipped the outcome is unknowable — Kentucky played a complete game regardless.
 What is not unknowable is that Iowa State has become one of college basketball's most consistently excellent programs.
-They will be back.
+Otzelberger has built something real in Ames: five straight NCAA appearances, a Big 12 regular-season title, and a roster returning most of its core next season.
+The Kentucky upset ends this year's run; it does not change the program's trajectory.

 #Iowa State#Kentucky#March Madness#Cyclones#Big 12#T.J.
 Otzelberger#Joshua Jefferson#NCAA Tournament#Wildcats#College Basketball